SarahBeecroft/intermediateHPC/_episodes/13-bio-example-host.md

 ### Access to directories in the host machine

-Let's start and `cd` into the root demo directory:
+Let's start and `cd` into the root exercises directory:

 ```
 $ cd $TUTO